 COVID-19 booster shot eligibility

-All three COVID-19 vaccines are authorized to be given as booster doses by the U.S. Food and Drug Administration (FDA).
+All four COVID-19 vaccines are authorized to be given as booster doses by the U.S. Food and Drug Administration (FDA).
+Boosters are not new vaccines – they’re additional doses of an existing vaccine.
+For some people, especially children, a booster dose is smaller than the original vaccine dose.

 Certain medical conditions or taking medications to suppress the immune system can result in having a weakened immune system, also known as being immunocompromised.